-Hydraulic forces can damage structures without adequate protection if the foundation, bedding or backfill becomes saturated.
+Hydraulic forces can float structures without adequate protection or buckle inverts (large radius inverts are especially vulnerable to buckling) if the foundation, bedding or backfill becomes saturated.
 Proper channeling of flow through active structures and placing end treatments and slope protection as soon as possible are advised.
 Structures installed between cofferdams or in trenches subject to inundation should be protected from the effects of ponded water.